 What type of habitat would we build?

 We would surely start with small habitats, not much larger than the ISS.
-Some interesting ideas likely to be used in the near future include inflatable habitats (one of them has already flown), habitats with centrifuge sleeping quarters, and habitats that use a tether system to artifical gravity.
+Some interesting ideas likely to be used in the near future include inflatable habitats (one of them has already flown), habitats with centrifuge sleeping quarters, and habitats that use a tether system to artificial gravity.

 Science fiction lovers probably think immediately about big habitats with an atmosphere as thick as the Earth's, like the alien spaceships in Arthur C. Clarke's Rama series.
 Sadly, these are probably impractical for us in the near future, nice though they are to dream about.
 But smaller habitats are much more practical.